 The Art of Good Touch

 There is some coordination required when manipulating the ailerons and rudder simultaneously to accomplish what is called coordinated flight.
 Some pilots are naturals and some learn it by experience.
-A few never get it and could be referred as being ham fisted.
-Fortunately, for those, the yaw damper was developed.
-It isn’t much help though when landing in a crosswind where the rubber literally meets the road.
+A few never get it and could be referred as being ham-fisted.
+Fortunately, for those, a yaw damper was developed.
+It isn’t much help though when landing in a crosswind where the rubber meets the road, literally.
 Swept wing aircraft had the proclivity to enter a Dutch-roll and the yaw damper solved the problem.
 It was a huge issue early on in flying jet aircraft with the introduction of swept wings.

 Pushing the control column either forward or aft will control the elevators.
 They are located aft near the rudder and when pushed forward will raise the tail pitching the nose of the aircraft downward.
 The reverse is true for pulling the control wheel column back thus pitching the nose upward.